 Goods receipt should not be possible without issue of input components or confirmation.
 This could lead to incorrect costing and MIS.

 Also exclude material stocks of many non-relevant storage locations from MRP that are meant for ‘Defective materials’ and ‘Scrap materials’ ‘Vendor returns’, ‘Customer returns’, etc. This could lead to improper planning.

 Over delivery tolerances should be checked in Order Confirmation parameter.
 Final confirmation and Clear Open Reservation’ check box should be automated.

 Restrict the COGI if required, if not then restrict the deletion of unprocessed post processing records from COGI.

 Backdated order creation should not be allowed.
 After Technical completion (TECO) of orders restrict the good movements.

 It is possible to restrict it with standard configuration, enhancement with BAdi, user exit, transaction/screen variants and authorization objects.
-All these points and there solution are discussed many time in this forum.
+All these points and their solutions are discussed many times in this forum.

 There is no thumb rule to define it.
-It depends upon the business scenario and practice what are controls should be there in system?
+It depends upon the business scenario and practice: what controls should be there in the system?
 However, SAP System functionality and use remains to be limited in certain aspects, you are more than welcome to discuss your views and suggestions on it and any specific questions.